-Many massage chairs have low-backrest or armrests that might put pressure on the lumbar spine and the spinal discs of the lumbar spine.
-Back, neck, and shoulder problems can result from using massage chairs incorrectly.
+Many chairs have low-backrest or armrests that might put pressure on the lumbar spine and the spinal discs of the lumbar spine.
+Back, neck, and shoulder problems can result from using chairs incorrectly.
 If there’s a hard-to-reach spot to rub, it’s easier to pull the massage recliner back down than to manually move it forward.
-If the massage recliner backs up on its own and causes neck or back pain, it might be best not to have any back or neck pain.
+If the massage recliner backs up on its own and causes stiff neck problems or back pain, it might be best not to have any back or neck pain.
 The effectiveness of massage is short-lived, and once you stop, you’ll have to start all over again with the dreaded tension headaches and neck and back pain.

 Can I Use the Massage Chair Every Day?

 It is not recommended to use a massage chair every day.
 You may cause muscle ruptures and increased pain.
 Even if your company has a massage recliner for employees, don’t get a massage each time you’re on a break.